microup/LM-Studio-Assistant/README.md

 ```

 3. Load the Extension:
-* Open Chrome and navigate to chrome://extensions/.
+* Open your browser (Chrome or Edge) and navigate to `chrome://extensions/` (or `edge://extensions/` for Edge)
 * Enable "Developer mode" using the toggle in the top right.
 * Click on "Load unpacked" and select the cloned repository directory.
 *Start LM Studio: Ensure that LM Studio is running locally on your machine, as it provides the necessary models for analysis.

 ## Usage

-1. Open a Web Page: Open any web page you want to analyze in Chrome.
+1. Open a Web Page: Open any web page you want to analyze in Chrome or Edge.
 2. Select Text (Optional): You can either highlight the text you wish to analyze or leave it blank to process the entire page content.
 3. Choose Prompt Type: Select the desired prompt type from the dropdown menu.
 Available prompts include:
     * Text Analysis: Analyze the highlighted text, extract important points, and create an analytical summary.